ym/node-ipip/README.en.md

 Otherwise, it returns an array as following format: `['country', 'province', 'city', 'organization']`.

-*Note:* Loading database to memory takes some time.
-During the period you can  still call `query` function, but it does not return anything although the IP does exist in the database.

 ### Query by domain name

 queryDomain(domain [, format], callback)